 Assembles the Liouvillian superoperator from a Hamiltonian and a list of collapse operators.
-Like liouvillian, but with an experimental implementation which avoids creating extra Qobj instances, which can be advantageous for large systems.

-H [Qobj or QobjEvo] System Hamiltonian.
+H [Qobj or QobjEvo (optional)] System Hamiltonian or Hamiltonian component of a Liouvillian.
+Considered 0 if not given.

 c_ops [array_like of Qobj or QobjEvo] A list or array of collapse operators.